 Phonics And Decoding

 Phonics and decoding are essential components of early reading instruction.
 Teaching children the relationship between letters and sounds helps them decode unfamiliar words and develop fluency.
 Incorporate phonics instruction through activities like letter-sound matching games, segmenting and blending exercises, and the use of decodable texts that emphasize specific phonics patterns.
+Additionally, homeschooling provides an opportunity to introduce foreign languages early on, which can further enhance phonics skills and promote linguistic diversity.

 Sight Words And Vocabulary Building